 The U.S. Department of Health and Human Services has determined that vinyl chloride is a known carcinogen.
 Cancer is a real and serious concern for workers exposed to vinyl chloride orally and through inhalation.

 Vinyl chloride exposure has been shown to increase the risk of a rare form of liver cancer called angiosarcoma.
 Angiosarcoma attacks the lining of blood vessels, and can occur in any area of the body.
 Studies in workers who inhale vinyl chloride over many years show an increased risk of liver, brain, and lung cancer.

 The U.S. Environmental Protection Agency (EPA) has their own independent concerns, and has classified vinyl chloride as a “Group A human carcinogen.”
 Exposure to the toxic material is likely to cause reactions that target the liver, brain, and lungs.

-Some individuals exposed to high levels of vinyl chloride at the workplace develop a unique set of symptoms medical experts call “vinyl chloride disease,” where changes in the bones at the end of the fingers cause numbness, joint and muscle pain, and skin changes.
-Other early signs and symptoms of vinyl chloride exposure may include:
+Some individuals exposed to high levels of VC at the workplace develop a unique set of symptoms medical experts call “vinyl chloride disease,” where changes in the bones at the end of the fingers cause numbness, joint and muscle pain, and skin changes.
+Other early signs and symptoms of toxic exposure may include:

 • Eye irritation

 • Cardiac arrhythmias

 • Memory loss

 Symptoms of a related cancer will depend on where the cancer originated and if it has spread to other parts of the body.
 In its early stages, soft tissue sarcomas may not cause any signs and symptoms.